- Payment Options to Best Fit Customer Needs

 Payment Options to Best Fit Customer Needs

 SolarCity offers a variety of payment options to help homeowners take advantage of solar energy in a way that fits their unique needs and budget.
-Available payment options include leases, Power Purchase Agreements (PPAs), outright purchases, and loans.
+Available payment options include solar leases, power purchase agreements (PPAs), outright purchases, and loans.

-SolarCity's Power Purchase Agreement program, SolarPPA, gives customers the opportunity to lock in a monthly rate for the term of the agreement without any price hikes.
+SolarCity's power purchase agreement program, SolarPPA, gives customers the opportunity to lock in a fixed monthly rate per kilowatt hour for the term of the agreement without any price hikes.
 One advantage of choosing SolarPPA is that SolarCity will install the system at no upfront cost to the customer.
-However, keep in mind that with this payment option, SolarCity owns and maintains the system, which prevents the customer from claiming federal and state incentives.
+However, keep in mind that with this payment option, SolarCity owns and maintains the system, which prevents the customer from claiming federal and state tax credits and incentives.

-Customers who decide to purchase their system outright or with a loan will most likely receive long-term savings, as well as 20 years of monitoring and maintenance for their system.
+Customers who decide to purchase their system outright or with a loan will most likely receive long-term savings, as well as any available tax credits, net metering, and 20 years of monitoring and maintenance for their system.

 SolarCity has an open book philosophy in regards to contracts, which is helpful for customers who would like to have all the information before they consider working with SolarCity.
-Some contract terms include locked-in rates once the agreement is signed, roof repair in the event of damage during installation or removal, and moving options if a customer decides to sell their home before the contract expires.
+Similar to many other solar installers, SolarCity's contract terms include locked-in rates once the agreement is signed, roof repair in the event of damage while the equipment is being installed or removed, and moving options if a customer decides to sell their home before the contract expires.

-SolarCity is considered one of the largest solar providers in the country and currently offers residential solar systems to customers in 20 states, making it possible for consumers nationwide to go solar with SolarCity.
+SolarCity is considered one of the largest solar companies in the country and currently offers residential solar systems to customers in 20 states, making it possible for consumers across the nation to enjoy the benefits of solar energy through SolarCity.
 Operational states include Arizona, California, Colorado, Connecticut, Delaware, Washington D.C., Hawaii, Maryland, Massachusetts, Nevada, New Hampshire, New Jersey, New Mexico, New York, Oregon, Pennsylvania, Rhode Island, Texas, Utah, Vermont, and Washington.